az2181036/scan_recognition/README.md

 Two api(using Baidu api):

+    Using Django Rest framework, have to say, easy to learn and quickest develop.
-    The details are in ./templates/index.md (Chinese）
+    The details of api are in ./templates/index.md (Chinese)